kappainthesky/OPEN-DIBR/README.md

-# Open Realtime Depth Image Based Renderer (OpenDIBR)
+# Open Realtime Depth Image Based Renderer (OpenDIBR)123

 This **Open Realtime Depth-Image-Based Renderer (OpenDIBR)** takes a **multi-view image/video dataset** as input and renders the view from the perspective of the viewer to the **desktop or VR display**.
 The viewer has full freedom of movement (**6DoF**) using the keyboard and mouse or the VR controllers.
 Real-time performance is achieved through several optimizations, including the use of **CUDA, OpenGL and the NVidia Video Codec SDK**.